plausible/docs/docs/proxy/guides/nextjs.md

 })
 ```

-This will set up the necessary rewrites as described [here](https://plausible.io/docs/proxy/guides/nextjs) and configure `PlausibleProvider` to use the local URLs so you can keep using it like this:
+This will set up the necessary rewrites and configure `PlausibleProvider` to use the local URLs so you can keep using it like this:

 ```jsx
   <PlausibleProvider domain="example.com">